 Home to the University of Montana, Missoula sits on the Clark Fork River in western Montana.
-At 46.8 degrees north, Missoula is further north than Moscow, Russia.
-In general, winter temperatures in Missoula are in the tens and twenties, however the occasional arctic blast can send the mercury plummeting.
+In general, winter temperatures in Missoula are in the 10s and 20s, however the occasional arctic blast can send the mercury plummeting.
 The coldest temperature ever recorded in Missoula is negative 33 degrees, in January 1957.
 While Missoula’s winters may be dreary, residents make up for it by staying active; Missoula is one of the most fitness-friendly cities in America.

 Want to live in Missoula?
 Find out how much house you can afford there.